Stressed Woman

 • Abrupt cessation of certain medications or taking certain medications

-When it comes to headache prevention, the simple answer is to avoid the triggers.
+When it comes to head pain prevention, the simple answer is to avoid the triggers.
 If you can figure out what causes your headaches, you can take steps to reduce their frequency and severity.

 Other Headache Disorders